Programming-Notes-all-languages/Python-Notes/Variables and Simple Data Types/README.md

   </details>
 </ul>

-## Adding/Stripping Whitespace to Strings with Tabs or Newlines
+## Adding and Stripping Whitespace to Strings with Tabs or Newlines
 <ul>
   <li>
     <a>In programming, whitespace refers to a singular character or a string of characters that represent space.
 Whitespace characters are not visibly marked, but they do take up space and memory</a>